Contactless credit cards: What they are and how they work

 - When prompted, hold the card within one to two inches of the contactless symbol.

-- If your purchase is approved, you’ll receive confirmation—typically a beep, green light or check mark.
+- If your purchase is approved, you’ll receive confirmation from the reader—typically a beep, green light or check mark.

 Once you know how to use contactless credit and debit cards, it takes just a few seconds to complete the payment process.